dreglad/generator-apollo-knex/README.md

 This project configures Knex with `postgres` out of the box but you can change this by installing a compatible [Knex `npm`](http://knexjs.org/#Installation-client) database package and adding the `DATABASE_CLIENT` name to the `.env` file.

 ### Generating a new schema

-This generator also includes a CLI to create a new graphql schema that will automatically get picked up by the server.
+This generator also includes a CLI to create a new GraphQL schema that will automatically get picked up by the server.

 To generate a new schema run and follow the prompts: